cobilab/eagle/README.md

 ## EXECUTION

-As an example above it is shown an example where the objective is to find minimal absent words (MAWs) that appear in a E. coli and not in the assembled (GRC) human chromosome 18, for k-mer sizes between 9 and 13 (including inverted words), and therefore named RAWs.
+As an example, the objective is to find minimal absent words (RAWs) that appear in a E. coli and not in the assembled (GRC) human chromosome 18, for k-mer sizes between 9 and 13 (including inverted words).

 ### Get data